Thelymitra aristata: Description

 Thelymitra aristata is a tuberous, perennial herb with a single thick, fleshy, channelled, linear to lance-shaped leaf 250-400 mm long and 25-40 mm wide.
 Between six and forty pale blue, deep blue or purple flowers with darker veins 30-40 mm wide are crowded on a flowering stem 300-1000 mm tall.
 There are between three and five large bracts along the flowering stem.
 The sepals and petals are 15-20 mm long and 6-7 mm wide.
 The column is cream-coloured to white or pale blue, 6-7 mm long and 5-5.5 mm wide.
 The lobe on the top of the anther is purplish brown with a finely-toothed yellow tip.
 The side lobes have dense, mop-like tufts of white hairs.
 The flowers are scented, insect-pollinated and open on sunny days.
 Flowering occurs from September to January.

 Taxonomy and naming

 Thelymitra aristata was first formally described in 1840 by John Lindley from a specimen collected in Tasmania and the description was published in his book The genera and species of Orchidaceous plants.
 The specific epithet (aristata) is a Latin word meaning "with ears".

 Distribution and habitat

 Great sun orchid grows in a wide range of habitats from swamp margins to open forest.
 It is found in New South Wales in coastal and near-coastal areas south of Fitzroy Falls, in the southern half of Victoria, in south-eastern South Australia and in Tasmania including King and Flinders Islands.

+In popular culture

+In 2025 a display of great sun orchids, curated by the West Australian botanist Kingsley Dixon, was awarded a gold medal at the Chelsea Flower Show in London.